Niwass10/repoCleaner/README.md

   $ pip install PyGithub python-dotenv

 ### 5️⃣ Run the Script
-  Execute the script to scan for stale branches:
+  Execute the script to scan for stale branches.
   $  python3 repoCleaner.py
   The script will list branches that haven’t been updated in over a year.